Skip to content

 - 127.0.0.1:9913:9913

 If Buggregator is part of an existing Docker Compose stack, other services can reach it by its service name.
-Configure your app's .env to point at the container:
+Change your app's .env to point at the container — that's the only change you need:

 dotenv